Stateware/Dav3i/doc/CodingStandards.md

  * Optimize algorithms, not code.
 Code efficiency is rarely an issue; algorithmic complexity and ease of maintenance are.
  * All modules must have cyclomatic complexity (the number of unique paths through a module's execution) must be less than 7, though less than 5 is ideal.
  * Clear code is better than clever code.
 Don't introduce complexity for the sake of your ego, the engineers that maintain your code won't appreciate it as much as you do.
  * Comment FREQUENTLY and PRECISELY.
-Don’t be ambiguous, and be exact in detailing what your code is doing.
+Donï¿½t be ambiguous, and be exact in detailing what your code is doing.
 Note that you do not want to repeat your code in the comments; instead, document design and implementation decisions, as well as high level function.
  * Refactor!
 Refactor!
 Refactor!
 Refactor!
 Refactor!
 Refactor!

 #Headers